 Keep your eyes peeled for battery corrosion.
-Golf cart batteries are filled with acid and water.
-The acid inside your batteries can cause a white crusty film to form on the top of your batteries and at your battery contacts.
-This corrosion should be cleaned off thoroughly, or it may cause your batteries to short, leaving your golf cart without power.
+Golf cart batteries are filled with an acid-and-water solution.
+The acid inside your batteries can cause a white crusty film to form on the top of your batteries, and at your battery contacts.
+This corrosion should be cleaned off thoroughly or it may cause your batteries to short, leaving your golf cart without power.

 Do NOT jump start your deep cycle lead-acid golf cart batteries using your car.
 There is a very good chance you will destroy them.
 This is a big fat NO-NO.

-We hope this article has been helpful and informative for you!
-Please remember, we are always here to help with any questions you might have about your golf cart batteries, accessories, parts and more.
+We hope this article on batteries has been helpful for you!
+Please remember, we are always here to answer any questions you might have about your golf cart batteries.
 Just call 1-844-422-7884 or email us at email@example.com.
-If you're looking to purchase EZGO batteries, Club Car batteries, or Yamaha Golf Cart batteries - we are here to help today!

-Written by: Trey Rhodes Jr. of the Golf Cart Expert Team
+Written by: Alex Sturwold of the Golf Cart Expert Team